 I've always recorded mostly original music, but this album will be a little different.
 Most of the songs are jazz standards or tunes taken from the great American songbook.
 (Examples include: Stolen Moments, Seven Steps To Heaven, It Could Happen To You, Nature Boy, If I Only Had A Brain, In Your Quiet Place, New Orleans, Subconscious Lee).
 They are carefully crafted arrangements that are accessible to any listener and really fun to play.

 As indicated, these is still much work ahead of us.
 Revenues for the performances certainly not match the cost of the recording.
-When studio and professional fees, mixing, mastering, design, manufacture, and promotion are factored in, the deficit will exceed twelve thousand dollars.
+When studio and professional fees, mixing, mastering, design, manufacture, and promotion are factored in, the deficit is sizable and funding is necessary to make the project take flight.
 You can help, and your tax-deductible contribution would be most appreciated; certainly by us, but also by people of all ages around the world who would get to experience this music.

 Here’s how you can support us: